What Is MoCD Type A?

 Early diagnosis is critical—MoCD Type A is devastating and progresses rapidly.1,3,4

 MoCD Type A is the result of a change in a gene called MOCS1.
-This change prevents the body from producing cyclic pyranopterin monophosphate (cPMP), and ultimately molybdenum cofactor (MoCo).1 This lack of MoCo is what leads to high sulfite and S-sulfocysteine (SSC) levels and, ultimately, brain damage and severe developmental delays in your child.1,3
+This change prevents the body from producing a compound called cPMP (cyclic pyranopterin monophosphate) and other compounds, including MoCo (molybdenum cofactor).
+Without MoCo, an enzyme called sulfite oxidase doesn't function, and toxic levels of sulfite and SSC (S-sulfocysteine) build up in the body, and in particular a child's developing brain.
+It is the build-up of these compounds that leads to seizures, severe brain abnormalities, and other features of MoCD.1 This lack of MoCo is what leads to high sulfite and S-sulfocysteine (SSC) levels and, ultimately, brain abnormalities and severe developmental delays in your child.1,3

-Sulfite and SSC are substances that can be highly toxic when they build up in the body, especially in the brain.3 It is believed that too much buildup causes seizures, severe brain damage, and other features of MoCD.1,3
+Sulfite and SSC are substances that can be highly toxic when they build up in the body, especially in the brain.3 It is believed that too much buildup causes seizures, severe brain abnormalities, and other features of MoCD.1,3

 In a child with MoCD Type A1,3